Von Magnet: Back to the roots of Flamenco. De L'Aimant. 2003–2007

 Staging Magnetism.
-Neither Predator Nor Prey & Polarized.
+Neither Predator Nor Prey and Polarized.
 2008–2013

 In its own intimate poetic way Ni Prédateur Ni Proie or Neither Predator Nor Prey broached the delicate subject of the Israeli-Palestinian conflict and the complex situation in the Middle East.
 The album was more instrumental but resolutely industrial, tribal (with intricate Arabic percussions) and dark.
-Def, who had been sound engineering and shaping the live sound of the band (and also amongst many other acts for Diamanda Galas & Balkan Beat Box), became co-composer of the project and joined Flore Magnet & Phil Von on stage.
+Def, who had been sound engineering and shaping the live sound of the band (and also among many other acts for Diamanda Galas & Balkan Beat Box), became co-composer of the project and joined Flore Magnet & Phil Von on stage.
 The performance created from this CD was co-produced with the help of T.O.T.E.M Materia Prima in Nancy & Emmetrop in Bourges.
 The piece was a metaphor of the "wall" which stands between two human beings and two close worlds.
-It radically cut up the theatre hall in two halves splitting the public in two groups.
+It radically cut up the theatre hall in two-halves splitting the public in two groups.
 Two characters lived back to back in two rooms (a kitchen and a bedroom), separated by a white wall/screen but linked to each other by a video surveillance system.

 With its latest performance Polarized, Von Magnet returned to the conquest of classic theatre stages and pushed the idea of the confrontation between opposite poles, neighbour territories and conflicting characters.

 The arrival of new members : Tit’o, electric guitar player with the groups Picore, Uzul Prod. and Oddateee, Hugues Villette (drums) half of the electronic duet 2Kilos & More, and Lisa May (performer & dancer for the company Troubleyn Jan Fabre), complete the distribution of the concert/performance created in the Theatre of Vanves & in Le Fil St Etienne.

 With the release of the album Archipielagos, Von Magnet opens a new page of their career (2012/2013).